 It's simple right?

-When a new member joins your chamber of commerce, you fire off a quick message and move on to the next thing on your to-do list.
+When a new member joins your Association, you fire off a quick message and move on to the next thing on your to-do list.
 Wrong!
-This is a valuable opportunity that only
+This is an enormously valuable opportunity that only happens once.